jonmsawyer/jscraper/README.md

 `python scraper.py tumblr cars`

-Scrapes all images from the blog `cars.tumblr.com`.
+Scrapes all images from the tumblr blog `cars.tumblr.com`.

 ## Invoke the twitter scraper